 There has been a lot of hard work done by companies in attracting workers and ensure they are retained in the organization.
 As per the research, it is shown that the salary and designation doesn't really help in retaining the workers yet there are some other things to be done so that it brings benefits for the employee and also the company.
-It also has been identified human resource management has the biggest contribution towards worker's retention.
-The scope of management approach human resource reimbursement, job security, training & improvements, superior support principles, work atmosphere and organization justice helps in reducing truancy, employee retention and performing well in the task assigned (Meyer and Allen, 1991; Solomon, 1992; Snell and Dean, 1992; Arthur, 1994; Snell and Youndt, 1995; MacDuffie.
-1995: Delanev and Huselid.
-Ichniowski, Shaw and Prennushi, 1997).

-The effect of job satisfaction on employee retention may be just an equation in general; however, it is important to explore and understand the key factors of job satisfaction and individual characteristics that differentiate individual levels of satisfaction (Franek and Vecera, 2008).
+It also has been identified human resource management has the biggest contribution towards worker's 103 retention. ??he The effect of job satisfaction on employee retention may be just an equation in general; however, 104 it is important to explore and understand the key factors of job satisfaction and individual characteristics that differentiate individual levels of satisfaction (Franek and Vecera, 2008).